Visa Changes and Establishing a Company in Japan

 - In the case of management or administration, a document proving the qualifications and experience of the applicant.

 Given the above requirements, you therefore need to find a place to operate and conclude the agreement.
 The requirement regarding the “Articles of Incorporation” does not clearly indicate that notarized Articles of Incorporation are required.
-It might depend on the circumstances, but at the least, it would be preferable that it be signed by all of the promoters.
+It would be preferable that it be signed by all of the promoters.

 You might make an application via your Embassy or an Immigration office using an agent.